-In addition to the college's undergraduate admissions requirements, physical therapy candidates should have a high school GPA of 3.0 and have a combined score of 1050 for the critical reading and mathematics sections of the SAT-1 (generally expected).
+In addition to the college's undergraduate admissions requirements, physical therapy candidates should have a high school GPA of at least a 3.0.
 The priority application deadline is December 1st and the preferred application deadline is February 15th for first time freshmen.